Notes on the Geography of The West Bank: Solomon's Pools

 Just upstream from Artas, Solomon's Pools are among the most attractive spots on the West Bank, thanks to water and trees.
 They are easily accessible and so could be developed into a major tourist attraction.
-They offer the opportunity for a good deal of amateur landscape sleuthing, too, less for the pools than for the canals that were once associated with them.
+They offer the opportunity for a good deal of amateur landscape sleuthing, too.

 The eye learns to pick these things out, though they're easy to miss until you have an idea what you're looking for.
 Puzzled?

 Here's another view: look at the bright trench in the foreground.

 An easy case.
 All these pictures are of channels that once brought water to or carried it onward from Solomon's Pools.
 They are of Roman vintage, despite the Biblical name.